 Dosing Cannabis for Anxiety: Start Low, Go Slow

-The key to using cannabis for anxiety is finding your optimal dose.
-Too little may provide no relief, while too much can actually increase anxiety symptoms.
+The key to using cannabis for anxiety is finding your personal optimal dose.
+Too little may provide no relief, while too much can actually amplify anxiety symptoms — especially with high-THC products.

-- Sublingual tinctures: Fast-acting with precise dosing control
+- CBD oil / tinctures: Fast-acting with precise dosing — a great non-psychoactive starting point

-- Vaporizing: Quick relief with better dose control than smoking
+- Vaporizing flower: Quick relief with better dose control than smoking

 Cannabis for Depression: Lifting Mood Naturally